readthedocs/ethicalads.io/content/pages/advertisers-calculator.md

 slug: calculator
 url: advertisers/calculator/
 save_as: advertisers/calculator/index.html
 description: What kind of return can you expect for your campaign?
-Use this calculator to change different audiences, and metrics and choose the budget that is right for you.
+Use this calculator to change different audiences or metrics, and choose the budget that is right for you.

 <div id="advertiser-calculator" class="card card-border border-primary shadow-light-lg">